Developing Country TDM

 Personal automobile ownership and use is associated with economic development, but this occurs primarily because economic development increases wealth, which allows these expenditures.
 There is no evidence that high levels of per capita automobile use increases economic productivity and development.
 Most developing countries experience their greatest periods of economic growth when the rate of automobile ownership is relatively low, and growth rates generally decline as a country devotes more resources to consumer goods.

-Economic Development Impacts of Automobile Expenditures The automobile industry is a major economic sector, so many people assume that vehicle ownership and use stimulate economic development.
+The automobile industry is a major economic sector, so many people assume that vehicle ownership and use stimulate economic development.
 At one time it may have made sense to encourage automobile use as a way to take advantage of economies of scale in vehicle and road production, and to stimulate development of an automobile industry.
 During the middle of the Twentieth Century several countries successfully based their economic development on automobile manufacturing.

 However, it is production and export of goods that supports economic development, not consumption.
 Expenditures on automobiles and fuel provide less regional economic development or employment than expenditures on most other goods because they are capital intensive and much of the value is imported from other regions (even if a vehicle is assembled in a developing country, most parts are imported).
 Although a region may benefit economically from motor vehicle exports, there is no reason to think that domestic consumption of motor vehicles increases economic development.

 The automobile industry is now overcapitalized.
-World vehicle production capacity is expected to exceed demand by 30% or more over the next few years, making vehicle production extremely competitive (The Economist, 1999).
+World vehicle production capacity is expected to exceed demand by 30% or more over the next few years, making vehicle production extremely competitive.
 As a result, automobile manufacturing is less profitable than many other industries and may become even less profitable in the future.
 Many other industries now pay comparable or better wages, and manufacturers demand various financial incentives from governments (tax rebates, infrastructure expenditures and training programs) in exchange for locating industrial facilities in a jurisdiction that absorb much of their regional economic benefits.
-It is now very difficult for countries to develop a profitable and independent vehicle manufacturing industry that will produce significant exports. |
+It is now very difficult for countries to develop a profitable and independent vehicle manufacturing industry that will produce significant exports.

 Developing regions vary greatly in their geographic, demographic and economic conditions.
 TDM Planning should reflect local conditions and needs.
 Transportation planning in developing countries often requires consideration of special impacts or issues, including impacts that motor vehicle traffic can have on Nonmotorized Transport, domestic and wild animals, land use, cultural and natural sites, Tourism, Safety and various Equity issues.
 As a result, it is particularly important to involve stakeholders and account for all Costs.

-Most developing regions have relatively balanced transportation systems, with high levels of non-motorized transportation (walking, cycling, animal carts, etc.) and public transit services.
-Implementing TDM often involves policies that support existing transportation systems and constrain automobile use.
+It is important to develop long-term goals and objectives that are realistic, cost effective and equitable.
+Solutions that may be appropriate in wealthy countries are often less appropriate in developing regions.
+Implementing TDM often involves policies that support existing transport systems and constrain automobile use.
 This involves applying Market Principles to transportation to avoid underpricing motor vehicle use or favoring it in policies and transportation planning.

-One TDM strategy that can be particularly appropriate in developing countries is to eliminate vehicle fuel subsidies (where they exist), and implement, gradual and predictable (less than 10% at any time) long-term Fuel Tax Increases (Metschies 1999).
+One TDM strategy that can be particularly appropriate in developing countries is to eliminate vehicle fuel subsidies (where they exist), and implement, gradual and predictable (less than 10% at any time) long-term Fuel Tax Increases (Metschies 2005).
 At a minimum, fuel taxes should cover basic roadway expenditures (a minimum tax of about 10¢ per liter), or more to fund other transport sector expenditures (including subsidies for rail and public transit services), and contribute to general funds.

 · Base transportation planning on local conditions and needs.
 Avoid high-cost solutions that reflect the needs and resources in developed countries.